-1 Introduction
+Introduction

 Phonotactics refers to restrictions on the sequencing of sounds into words.
 For example, although the word /skif/ "skeef" is not a real English word (at least in the authors' dialects), it could in principle become an English word.
 It could not be a Spanish word, however, because there are no Spanish words that begin with /s/-initial complex onsets.
-The fact that different languages impose different restrictions on phonotactic patterns indicate that phonotactics must be learned from speech input (though some aspects like sonority sequencing preferences have been proposed to be innate; Selkirk 1984, Prince &
+The fact that different languages impose different restrictions on phonotactic patterns indicates that phonotactics must be learned from speech input (though some aspects like sonority sequencing preferences have been proposed to be innate, e.g., Berent et al., 2008; Prince & Smolensky, 1993; Selkirk, 1984).

-Smolensky 1993; Berent et al. 2008; etc.).
 Speakers generally have strong intuitions about what possible words could sound like in their language.
-The process of developing these intuitions is typically taken to correspond to forming generalizations over sound patterns in the lexicon, with learners forming generalizations based on the type frequency (rather than token frequency) of particular phonotactic structures (e.g. Chomsky and Halle 1965, 1968, Bybee 1995, 2001, Pierrehumbert 2001, Bailey & Hahn 2001, Edwards et al. 2004, a.o.).
+The process of developing these intuitions is typically taken to correspond to forming generalizations over sound patterns in the lexicon,

+Connor Mayer cjmayer@uci.edu with learners forming generalizations based on the type frequency (rather than token frequency) of particular phonotactic structures (e.g., Chomsky & Halle, 1965, 1968; Bybee, 1995, 2003; Pierrehumbert, 2001; Bailey & Hahn, 2001; Edwards et al., 2004, a.o.).

-One common method for getting insight into speakers' phonotactic knowledge is to perform acceptability judgment tasks where speakers are asked to rate a nonce word based on its suitability as a possible word in their language.
-This might involve a forced choice task, a numeric rating, or other responses like magnitude estimation.
+One common method for gaining insight into speakers' phonotactic knowledge is to perform acceptability judgment tasks where speakers are asked to rate a nonce word based on its suitability as a possible word in their language.
+This might involve a forced-choice task, a numeric rating, or other responses like magnitude estimation.
 It has long been observed on the basis of such studies that phonotactic judgments are graded: speakers do not generally think of words as being "in" or "out" but can often arrange them on a cline of acceptability.
-The classic example from Chomsky & Halle (1968) is the three words "blick", "bnick", and "bnzk".
-Although none of these are real English words, speakers typically find "blick" to be acceptable, "bnzk" to be unacceptable, and "bnick" to be somewhere in between.
-Every experimental study that has tested for gradience has found it (e.g. Coleman & Pierrehumbert 1997, Scholes 1966, Bailey and Hahn 2001, Hayes and Wilson 2008, Daland et al. 2011, a.o.).
+The classic example from Chomsky and Halle (1968) is the three words "blick," "bnick," and "bnzk."
+Although none of these is a real English word, speakers typically find "blick" to be acceptable, "bnzk" to be unacceptable, and "bnick" to be somewhere in between.
+Every experimental study that has tested for gradience has found it (e.g., Coleman & Pierrehumbert, 1997; Scholes, 1966; Bailey & Hahn, 2001; Hayes & Wilson, 2008; Daland et al., 2011, a.o.).